dsmrreader/dsmr-reader/docs/api.rst

     Therefor inserting historic data might require you to delete all aggregated data using the ``./manage.py dsmr_backend_delete_aggregated_data`` command.

     This will process all readings again, from the very first start, and aggregate them (and **will** take a long time depending on your reading count).

+    Please note that the datalogger may interfere.
+If your stats are not correctly after regenerating, try it again while having your datalogger disabled.

 URI